-1. Create the agenda early
+1. Create the meeting agenda early

 No one needs the stress of scrambling to put together an agenda minutes before the call — the later you send out an agenda, the less time people have to look at it.
-The earlier you get started on drafting an agenda, the more time you have to edit and make it presentable for your colleagues.
+The earlier you get started on drafting a meeting agenda, the more time you have to edit and make it presentable for your colleagues.